-Elan is a new programming language integrated into a unique development environment, both running as a single page app within a browser (Chrome is recommended, or Chromium on a Raspberry Pi).
+Elan is a new programming language integrated into a unique development environment, both running as a single page app within a browser (Chrome is recommended).
 The language, environment, and associated teaching resources, are all free and open-source.
-It may be run from the public site (recommended - so you are always using the latest version), or installed on your school/colleage web server.
+It may be run from the public site (recommended – so you are always using the latest version), or installed on your school/college web server.

 Elan is specifically designed for teaching programming in secondary schools and colleges, or first year of university.
 It places emphasis not just on learning how to program, but learning how to program well.